In our daily work, we are frequently receiving questions about the show, the exhibition, the tickets and other topics.

 Is the show and exhibition suitable for children?

 Basically, the show can and may be visited by people of any age.
 In terms of character, the show and exhibition is more suitable for adults – but also for school children from 6 years.
 However, younger children will certainly have fun as well.
-It should be mentioned that there are passages with photos and films of masked or disguised people, which can frighten sensitive children.
-In those cases, it is certainly advisable for parents to have a positive and reassuring explanatory effect on their children.

 Can the show be seen multiple times?